cansik/space-stream/README.md

                         Recording compression rate.
   --view-pcd            Display PCB preview (deprecated, use --view-3d).
   --view-3d             Display PCB preview.

+output:
+  --ndi                 Use NDI for frame buffer sharing.

 Args that start with '--' can also be set in a config file (specified via -c).
 Config file syntax allows: key=value, flag=true, stuff=[a,b,c] (for details,